Developing Film in Cannabis

 Can you develop film in weed?

-Yes!
+Indeed, yes, you can develop film in weed.
 I developed multiple rolls of Ilford HP5+ in various cannabis-based recipes for this article.
 I was even able to reuse the same developer multiple times (though there was some loss of quality).

-Cannabis is just one of the ingredients Daren (@LearnFilmPhotography on YouTube and here), Yvonne (@YvonneHansonPhotography on YouTube), and I tried to develop our film with.
+Cannabis is just one of the ingredients that Daren (@LearnFilmPhotography on YouTube and here), Yvonne (@YvonneHansonPhotography on YouTube), and I tried to develop our film with.
 Below, you’ll see the samples developed in weed alongside blood, pond water, pee (!), wood, and flowers.

 Left to right: Yvonne, Lily, and Daren.
 At the studio, getting ready to shoot 50 feet of film to see if we can develop it in weed, blood, and pee.